-From the bulletin board in the center of the parking area, proceed ahead on the co-aligned Stony Brook Trail (brown) and the Tower Trail (green), which follow a woods road.
-In 300 feet, turn left at a signpost for the Swenson Trail.
-This red-blazed trail climbs gradually on a rocky woods road through an attractive mixed deciduous and evergreen forest.
+From the kiosk at the entrance to the parking area, proceed ahead on the co-aligned Blue Mountain Loop (blue), Stony Brook Trail (brown) and Tower Trail (green), which follow a woods road.
+In 300 feet, turn left at a double blue blaze and continue on the Blue Mountain Loop, which climbs gradually on a rocky woods road through an attractive mixed deciduous and evergreen forest.
 Upon reaching the top of a rise, it descends slightly and levels off, now passing through a largely deciduous forest, with an understory of mountain laurel and blueberry.

-About a mile from the start, the trail crosses a stream on rocks, climbs briefly, and again levels off.
+About a mile from the start, the trail crosses a stream on rocks, climbs parallel to the stream, and again levels off.
 Then, in another mile, you'll reach a T-intersection.
 Here, the yellow-blazed Tinsley Trail comes in from the right.
-You should turn left here, following both yellow and red blazes along a woods road that descends rather steeply.
-Watch carefully for a turn in only about 500 feet, where the red blazes leave to the right.
-Turn right here, and follow the red-blazed Swenson Trail as it descends on a very rocky footpath.
+You should turn left here, following both yellow and blue blazes along a woods road that descends rather steeply.
+Watch carefully for a turn in only about 500 feet, where the blue blazes leave to the right.
+Turn right here, and follow the Blue Mountain Loop as it descends on a very rocky footpath.

 Soon, you'll reach a clearing with a cabin on the left.
 This is a good place to take a break (there is a picnic table alongside the cabin).
-When you're ready to continue, bear right and proceed ahead on the Swenson Trail, marked by a signpost beyond the cabin.
+When you're ready to continue, bear right and proceed ahead on the Blue Mountain Loop.
 The trail now once again follows a relatively level woods road - a welcome respite from the rocky footpath.
 In about half a mile, it crosses several branches of a stream on rocks.

 A short distance ahead, the A.T. reaches a pavilion with stone columns, built by the Civilian Conservation Corps in 1937.
 Here, there are views both east and west, but the viewpoint you just passed offers a more pristine setting.
 The A.T. continues from the southeast corner of the pavilion and begins to descend.
 After a short level stretch, the trail climbs over a rise and descends to an area with low vegetation, with scrub oak and mountain laurel predominating.

-Soon, the A.T. comes out onto a grassy clearing, where the yellow-blazed Tinsley Trail leaves to the right.
-You should continue ahead on the A.T., which climbs steadily for the next 0.1 mile.
-At the top of the climb, amid a cluster of pines, a short side trail to the right leads to a viewpoint from a rock ledge over the Pocono Mountains to the west.
+Soon, the A.T. reaches a junction with the yellow-blazed Tinsley Trail, which begins on the right.
+You should turn left and continue ahead on the A.T., which climbs steadily for the next 0.1 mile.
+At the top of the climb, amid a cluster of pines, a short side trail on the right leads to a viewpoint from a rock ledge over the Pocono Mountains to the west.

 For the next mile or so, the A.T. follows a rather level footpath along the west side of the ridge, traversing a deciduous forest with an understory of mountain laurel and blueberry.
-After passing a large vernal pool to the left, the trail crosses a wet area on puncheons (bog bridging) and reaches a junction with the brown-blazed Stony Brook Trail and with a short blue-blazed trail that leads to the Gren Anderson Shelter.
-Continue ahead on the A.T., which crosses Stony Brook in another 500 feet.
+After passing wetlands and a vernal pond on the left, the trail proceeds through mountain laurel thickets.
+It then crosses wet areas on stepping stones and puncheons and reaches a junction with the brown-blazed Stony Brook Trail, whicht leads down to the Gren Anderson Shelter.
+Continue ahead on the A.T., which crosses Stony Brook on rocks in another 500 feet.
 After another level stretch, the trail begins to climb, and about a mile from Stony Brook, it reaches a junction with the dark-green-blazed Tower Trail at a west-facing viewpoint studded with pitch pines.

-The Tower Trail will be your return route, but you may wish to proceed ahead a short distance on the A.T. to the Culver Fire Tower, which may be open to the public when a fire observer is present.
-There are panoramic views from the top of the tower, but excellent views can also be obtained from its base, where there is a large picnic table.
+The Tower Trail will be your return route, but you may wish to proceed ahead a short distance on the A.T. to the Culver Fire Tower.
+There are panoramic views from the top of the tower, but excellent west-facing views can also be obtained from its base, where there is a large picnic table.
 After enjoying the views, return to the Tower Trail and follow it down the mountain, back to the parking area where you started the hike.
-The first part of the descent is rather steep, but the grade soon moderates.
+The first part of the descent is very steep, but the grade soon moderates.
 On the way, you'll cross Sunrise Mountain Road.
-After a mile and a half, the trail crosses Stony Brook and turns left on a woods road.
-Make sure to follow the main woods road and the dark green blazes where the road makes a sharp turn to the right after 0.2 mile.Publication: Submitted by Daniel Chazin on 08/28/2003 updated/verified on 09/01/2016
+In 1.2 miles, the trail crosses Stony Brook on a wooden footbridge and turns left onto a level woods road.
+Make sure to follow the main woods road and the dark green blazes where the road makes a sharp turn to the right after 0.2 mile.Publication: Submitted by Daniel Chazin on 08/28/2003 updated/verified on 11/29/2020

 This loop hike follows a woods road through an attractive forest, climbs to the Kittatinny Ridge, and proceeds south on the Appalachian Trail along the ridge, with many fine views.